Homosexuality in American football: Reception

-NFL player Ryan O'Callaghan came out publicly as gay in 2017; he came out to then-Kansas City Chiefs general manager Scott Pioli before his NFL career ended in 2011.
-In 2019 O'Callaghan said, "I think it's safe to say there's at least one on every team who is either gay or bisexual.
+NFL player Ryan O'Callaghan came out publicly as gay in 2017; he came out to Kansas City Chiefs general manager Scott Pioli before his NFL career ended in 2011.
+In 2019, O'Callaghan said "I think it's safe to say there's at least one on every team who is either gay or bisexual.
 A lot of guys still see it as potentially having a negative impact on their career."

-In June of 2021, the NFL tweeted in support of the LGBTQ+ community by advocating for The Trevor Project and matching player Carl Nassib's donation of $100,000 while linking the website for fans to donate as well.
-Following Nassib officially came out, Morning Consult conducted a survey gaging the likelihood of watching the NFL.
+In June 2021, the NFL tweeted in support of the LGBTQ+ community by advocating for The Trevor Project and matching player Carl Nassib's donation of $100,000 while linking the website for fans to donate as well.
+After Nassib officially came out, Morning Consult conducted a survey gauging the likelihood of watching the NFL.
 The survey was concluded with the result of 1 out of 3 LGBTQ+ adults are more interested in watching the NFL following Nassib coming out.
 This contributes to the general goal of the LGBTQ+ community of gaining more representation within sports so that more LGBTQ+ athletes feel comfortable to participate.

 Ahead of Super Bowl LVI, the NFL partnered with GLAAD made history by hosting an event where associates of the NFL were able to mingle with supporters and officials of GLAAD.
 “LGBTQ athletes need to see more stories of athletes like them, who are supported by their teammates, because so many of them are accepted, just as they are,” GLAAD Deputy President and COO Darra Gordon said in her remarks.
 “I hope young LGBTQ athletes see posts from tonight and know that they have a rightful place to be out in the NFL, in football, in sports, and at any cultural milestone they aim for.”